 46. See stunning waterfalls at Kotli

-Best things to do in Pula: (Country hop) Take a trip to Italy or Slovenia
+What to Do in Pula Croatia: (Country hop) Take a trip to Italy or Slovenia

 Tickets cost £60 each way and you should book in advance, particularly in the peak summer seasons.
 Although this might not be the most budget-friendly option, it’s a great way to see Venice and is still much cheaper than travelling directly there from the UK or elsewhere and needing a hotel/transport from the airport etc.